Fatumayattani/desert_wifi_nodes/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## Security

-- All wallet connections use standard Web3 providers
-- No private keys are stored or transmitted
-- Row Level Security (RLS) enabled on database (when integrated)
-- HTTPS required for production deployments

 ## License

 This project is open source and available under the MIT License.

 ## Support

-For issues, questions, or contributions, please open an issue on the GitHub repository.
+For issues, questions, or contributions:
+- Open an issue on GitHub
+- Check [V2_FEATURES.md](./V2_FEATURES.md) for feature details
+- Review [DEPLOYMENT.md](./DEPLOYMENT.md) for deployment help

 ## Acknowledgments

 - Built with React and Vite
-- Powered by Scroll Network for affordable transactions
+- Powered by Scroll Network for affordable L2 transactions
+- Supabase for real-time database
+- Ethers.js for Web3 integration
+- OpenZeppelin for secure smart contracts
 - Inspired by community-driven connectivity initiatives
 - Solar energy advocacy for sustainable technology